No matter where you live, getting rid of grubs and grub infestations is both frustrating and time-intensive.

 - Scarab Beetles

-In order to get rid of them completely, homeowners need to control both adult and larvae versions of the grub worm’s life cycle.
+In order to get rid of grubs completely, homeowners need to control both adult and larvae versions of the grub worm’s life cycle.

 Lawn Grubs Lifecycle